-Returning to the World Maker Faire at the New York Hall of Science for a second year provided an opportunity to show Audtra's pivot, analytics, and influencer iterations since winning two blue ribbons.
+Returning to the World Maker Faire at the New York Hall of Science for a second year provided an opportunity to showcase Audtra's pivot, analytics, and influencer iterations since winning two blue ribbons.

-The exhibit was generously relocated to the best location—Zone 1 (inside), on street level, after the main entrance exhibit, and the first table next to the info booth, under the donor wall/political leaders, Audtra's minimum viable exhibit netted conversations with nearly 200 table visitors.
+With the best location—Zone 1 (inside), on street level, after the main entrance exhibit, and the first table next to the info booth, under the donor wall/political leaders, Audtra's minimum viable exhibit netted conversations with nearly 200 table visitors.

 Notable exhibits included the Electronic Frontier Foundation (EFF), Johns Hopkins Center for Talented Youth (CTY), the Stanford-Brown 2017 iGEM Team (interned at NASA Ames Research Center), NYU, McGraw-Hill, Raspberry Pi, PolyTwist (next level Rubik's cubes), Cocoa Press (a chocolate 3D printer by a UPenn student), Girl Scouts recruitment, and nostalgia-inducing Apple II and IIe computers.
 There was a satirical exhibit selling $1/s.f. called New York for Rent, and more left unexplored due to time constraints.

 Only one crew member visited the area, who likely thought the framed ribbons were from this year (so more would be unnecessary), but brought a friend back, who liked the app for cataloging dreams.